AN OPEN APPROACH TO THERAPY

 Coaching and Support Groups $30 per session

-I accept cash, checks, credit and debit cards, and HSA cards.
-There is a $2 processing fee added to all card transactions.
-Additionally, I accept Magellan EAP.
-Should you not be enrolled in these plans, I am able to provide you with an invoice or Super Bill that you may use to file out-of-network reimbursement.
+I accept cash, checks, credit and debit cards, Venmo, and HSA cards.
+There is a $5 processing fee added to all card transactions.
+I am able to provide you with an invoice or Super Bill that you may use to file out-of-network reimbursement.